bikeshaving/crank/website/guides/07-differences-from-react.md

 }
 ```

+## No hooks
+Crank does not implement hooks.
+Hooks bad.

 ## No `setState` or `useState`
-React has always tightly coupled component updates with the concept of local state.
-Because Crank uses generator functions, state is just local variables which is modified by local functions, and you can call `this.refresh()` to update the UI to match state.
-Decoupling these two concerns allows for more nuanced updates to components without `shouldComponentUpdate` hacks, and is easier to reason about than relying on the framework to provide local state.
+React has always tightly coupled component updates with local state.
+Because Crank uses generator functions, state is just local variables, and you can call `this.refresh()` to update the UI to match state.
+Decoupling these two concerns allows for more nuanced updates to local state without `shouldComponentUpdate` hacks, and is easier to reason about than relying on the framework to provide local state.

 ## No `Suspense`
-The project known as React `Suspense` is likely both a boondoggle and vaporware.
+The project known as React `Suspense` is both sub-optimal and likely to be vaporware.
 It relies on the unusual mechanism of throwing promises, has the hard requirement of a caching mechanism, and is generally difficult to reason about.
-By leveraging async functions and async generators, Crank allows you to implement the `Suspense` element in user-space.
+By leveraging async functions and async generators, Crank allows you to implement the `Suspense` element in user space.
 No argument from the React team about the necessity of `Suspense` will ever justify it over the convenience provided by being able to use the `await` operator directly in components.

-## JSX looks like HTML.
+## Props match HTML attributes rather than JS APIs
-###`for` not `htmlFor`, `class` not `className`
+### `for` not `htmlFor`, `class` not `className`

 Crank does not place any restrictions on the names of JSX props.
 This means that you can write JSX like `<label class="my-label" for="my-id">Label</label>`.
 ## style can be a `cssText` string, style object uses snake-case, and `px` is not magically added to numbers.
 ```jsx